Physics

 + Entry requirements

-A minimum of 5 GCSEs (average score of 6)
+A minimum of 5 GCSEs (average score of 6 or above)

 These must include: